5F9AC6C0-0B31-8A77-9FA2100084CB1736

 Nate Wild ’24

-Nate is a junior from Liverpool, New York intending to double major in Anthropology and Women's and Gender Studies.
-Outside of the Writing Center, Nate works as an Audiovisual Student Technician and participates in the Justice & Equity Committee on Hamilton’s Student Assembly.
-When not doing classwork, Nate enjoys weightlifting at Blood Fitness Center, spending time with his cat, and listening to a concerning amount of pop music.
+Nate is a senior from Liverpool, New York double majoring in Anthropology and Women's and Gender Studies.
+Outside of the Writing Center, Nate works as an Audiovisual Student Technician and is on the E-Board for Culture Magazine.
+When not doing classwork, Nate enjoys playing video games, spending time with his cat, Molly, and listening to a concerning amount of pop and R&B.

 Ainsley Wilson ’24

-Ainsley is a junior from Rose Valley, Pennsylvania, though she currently lives in Cleveland, Ohio.
+Ainsley is a senior from Rose Valley, Pennsylvania, though she currently lives in Cleveland, Ohio.
 She is majoring in Creative Writing and minoring in Art History.
 She can be found tossing a frisbee with the Ultimate team, glazing pottery at the Kirkland Arts Center, or outside the math offices of CJ (where she is undoubtedly the only student doing English homework).
-She spent last semester studying abroad at Trinity College in Dublin and now cannot stop talking about the ridiculousness of the inverted comma.
 She dreams of owning a paddleboard and one day writing her own novel.

 Yuxuan Xu ’26